-The brilliant plugin designed to help developers optimise the performance of WordPress sites, running on PHP 5.3 to 5.6 web servers.
+The brilliant plugin designed to help developers optimise the performance of WordPress sites, running on PHP 5.3 to 5.6, and on PHP 7.2 web servers.

 - Measure the performance of plugins